William Contreras Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.
+- The 7.9 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.

-- Rockies pitchers combine to rank 22nd in baseball in home runs given up (39 total, 1.3 per game).
+- Rockies pitchers combine to give up 39 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- Feltner gets the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.68 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Freeland gets the start for the Rockies, his seventh of the season.
+He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Cleveland Guardians, when he went six innings, allowing no earned runs while giving up five hits.
+- In his last time out on Saturday, the left-hander threw six innings against the Arizona Diamondbacks, allowing three earned runs while surrendering five hits.

-- The 26-year-old has a 4.68 ERA and 9.7 strikeouts per nine innings in five games this season, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.